 - Phase 1B - Havant Station car park - completed Autumn 2006

 - Phase 2 - Hayling Bridge to West Town - ongoing maintenance of the section wholly on Hayling Island.
 This is a permissive bridleway and thus has a different surface standard to the rest of the route.
-Improvements at the north end are programmed for Spring 2014
+Stage 1 improvements at the north end were completed in June 2014, further improvements start on 7th July

 - Phase 3 - Langstone to Hayling Bridge - completed 2010

 - Phase 3A - Langstone Bridge shared footways - completed 2003

-- Phases 4N and 4S - north and south approaches to Langstone Bridge - on site, completion by spring 2014.
+- Phases 4N and 4S - north and south approaches to Langstone Bridge - completed June 2014.

 This site also contains the following information: